Chronicling America: History

 The first series of newspaper digitization was completed with input from universities in 2007, and included public domain entries from six states and the District of Columbia.
 The site was launched for public use In March 2007.

 In June 2009, the site added support for Web crawlers and API.
 In May 2011, the site added tools to share its digitized content on social media.
 As of 2012, Chronicling America had over 5.2 million individual newspaper pages available for viewing and/or downloading, representing 801 titles from 32 states; though the project initially targeted newspapers from the 1900-1910 period, it had gradually expanded so that papers scanned currently span the years 1836-1922.
 Papers from 4 additional states (Iowa, Maryland, Michigan, and North Carolina) were then slated to be added to the collection, and grant-funded projects to scan papers from these states were then underway so that the material could be added to the site in 2013.

 By 2014, the website hosted digital newspaper records from thirty-six states.
 By October 2015, that number had risen to thirty-eight, and it had digitized over 10 million pages.
 As of 2016, the database had expanded its coverage to include content ranging from 1690 to 1963.
 Geographically, its coverage had then expanded to 48 states and 2 United States territories.
 As of 2021, that expanded to support digitization of records from all U.S. states and territories.
 As of 2020, it had digitized 16.3 million pages.

+In August 2025 the Library of Congress upgraded to a new website for Chronicling America, with existing URLs automatically redirecting to the new address.
+Changes include: